 Although way behind main contenders, such as PHP or Python, Ruby still makes the cut for the most popular programming languages list.

-As for interest in RoR over time, Google Trends reveals a gradual decrease.
+As for interest in RoR over time, Google Trends reveals a steady interest in this technology.

 Interest over time.
 Source: Google Trends